How to grow and care for honeysuckle

 Propagating honeysuckle

-You can propagate honeysuckle by taking semi-ripe cuttings in July and August, when the wood of the stems is flexible but firm.
+You can propagate honeysuckle by taking semi-ripe cuttings in July and August, when the wood of new stems is flexible but firm.
+In this video guide, Alan Titchmarsh demonstrates how to take cuttings from honeysuckle, to make new honeysuckle plants for free.

 You can also propagate climbing honeysuckles by layering – bending a shoot down to soil level and encouraging it to root.

 Climbing honeysuckles can be propagated from their berries.
-Extract the seeds from the berries and sow them straight away in pots of garden soil.
-Leave the seeds to germinate in a cold frame or put the seeds in the refrigerator over winter, then bring them back out in spring – a temperature of 15°C is required before the seeds will germinate.
+Extract the seeds from the berries and sow them straight away in pots of loamy compost.
+Leave the seeds in a cold frame over winter – they need an extended period of cold – and they should start to germinate in spring once temperatures rise to around 15°C.

 Growing honeysuckle: problem solving